 So, I decide.

 I will write until I understand.
+No editing.
 More than a novel.
 An oracle.
 Yes.
-Line-by-line, page after page, by the seat of my pants, a fascinating, humbling, soul-stirring, life-changing plot penned with invisible ink that will become apparent in hindsight.
+Line-by-line, page after page, by the seat of my pants, a fascinating, humbling, soul-stirring plot penned with the invisible ink of life that becomes apparent only in hindsight.

 Oh, if I only had more patience.
 Universe, talk plainly to me.
 Tell me now.
 Start making sense.